Skip to main content

 This works also for M:N relations.
 Note that if you want to declare more relations mapping to the same pivot table, you need to explicitly specify its name (or use the same pivot entity):

-entity: () => BookTag,
+tags: () => p.manyToMany(BookTag),

 Filtering Collections

 Collections have a matching method that allows to slice parts of data from a collection.
 By default, it will return the list of entities based on the query.
-We can use the store boolean parameter to save this list into the collection items - this will mark the collection as readonly, methods like add or remove will throw.
+You can use the store boolean parameter to save this list into the collection items - this will mark the collection as readonly, methods like add or remove will throw.

 const a = await em.findOneOrFail(Author, 1);